-The Technical Volume to the Full Application may not be more than 20 pages, including the cover page, table of contents, and all citations, charts, graphs, maps, photos, or other graphics, and must include all information in the table below.
-The applicant should consider the weighting of each of the technical review criteria (See Section V.A.ii.) when preparing the Technical Volume.
+The Technical Volume to the Full Application may not be more than 40 pages, including the cover page, table of contents, and all citations, charts, graphs, maps, photos, or other graphics, and must include all information in the table below.
+The applicant should consider the weighting of each of the technical review criteria (see Section V.A.ii. of the FOA) when preparing the Technical Volume.